Feel Good About Your Career Choice

 Note: To enrol on this programme you must be working in a relevant sector and have completed a Level 3 qualification.

-The NZ Certificate in Health and Wellbeing (Advanced Support) [Level 4] introduces students to the health sector and provides an opportunity to work across a number of community providers and organisations.
-Students can progress into other EIT programmes including the NZ in Certificate Study and Career Preparation [Level 4] – Hauora or Social Services, or the Certificate or Diploma in Mental Health.
+The NZ Certificate in Health and Wellbeing (Advanced Care and Support) [Level 4] enhances your experience in the health sector and provides an opportunity to work across a number of community providers and organisations.

-Completion of the NZ Certificate in Health and Wellbeing (Advanced Support) [Level 4] is designed to enable graduates to:
+Completion of the NZ Certificate in Health and Wellbeing (Advanced Care and Support) [Level 4] is designed to enable you to:

-You must have completed a Level 3 Certificate in Health and Wellbeing (Support Work) or equivalent qualification.
-You must also be currently employed in this sector.
+You must have completed a Level 3 NZ Certificate in Health and Wellbeing (Support Work) or have a support letter/declaration from your workplace.

-If the declaration identifies any issue that may impact on the student’s ability to complete the programme, the student can discuss these with the Programme Coordinator at an information session.
-EIT reserves the right to decline entry to the programme should an applicant’s police record be such that they would be considered unsuitable for the type of work undertaken whilst on this programme or by graduates of this programme.
+If the support letter/declaration identifies any issue that may impact on your ability to complete the programme, you can discuss these with the Programme Coordinator at an information session.

 English Language Entry Requirement